 Just because we often mention WhatsApp here on the site, it doesn't mean that we don't keep an eye on its fan-favorite competitor Telegram.
 Rising from its modest start, the service has been commendably quick to add new features, design guidelines, and always improve security.
 This latest update brings two new options that privacy advocates will appreciate and one that will make your chats even more enjoyable.

 First on the security front, Telegram now lets you set up two-step verification so that you're asked about a password before signing in to your account from a new device.
+Second, it allows you to view your active sessions on phones, tablets, and computers, and remotely stop the sessions that you no longer need or find fraudulent.
 Read More

 The developer of WhatsApp+ didn't let the forced removal of that app get him down.
 No, he went right back to work on an enhanced app for another popular messaging service.
 Telegram+ was born just a few days ago, but now Google has stepped in and removed it from the Play Store for violation of the intellectual property and impersonation rules.
 We probably should have seen this coming.